Quickly create your Vermont Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your living will in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

 Follow these steps:

 A health care agent is the person you appoint to be your medical advocate when you are unable to communicate on your own behalf.
-A health care agent’s job is to be aware of the provisions of your health care directive and living will and to ensure that your wishes are carried out as you have stated them.
+A health care agent’s job is to be aware of the provisions of your living will and to ensure that your wishes are carried out as you have stated them.
 Your health care agent should be trustworthy, decisive and a good advocate.
 This person should be steadfast and not easily influenced by the opinions of your friends and family.

 You should also consider choosing an alternate agent.
 Your alternate agent will not have any power unless the person who has been selected as your primary agent is unable or unwilling to perform the duties you have requested.